zhenyuwei99/homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Zhenyu Wei is currently a graduate student pursuing a master's degree in Mechanical Engineering, Southeast University.
+Zhenyu Wei is currently a MEng student in Mechanical Engineering, Southeast University.
 His research interests include using and developing implicit solvent model, enhanced sampling method, and large-step molecular dynamics integrator to research biophysical processes of protein.

 His work focuses on using a simplified model to narrow the large gap between computer simulation results and experimental observations for the complex bio-system.